MapinApp/MapinExpo/docs/ideation-prompt.md

   - encourage user engagement and community building
   - users can replicate a pin they see in their feed and edit it how they want.
 The original pin will have a 'variants' counter, similar to likes, to see how many times the pin and its derivations were replicated.
   - The "derivations" counter could also be a useful metric for measuring the popularity and influence of a particular pin.
 This could help users discover new pins and lists that are trending or have a high level of engagement.
 It could also help with the reccomendation engine down the line
-- For the 'Add Pin' feature, make the process as streamlined as possible to encourage quick and frequent use

 - Google Maps/Yelp API to provide additional information and context for pins.
   - ratings & reviews for restaurants
   - How busy a park is in real-time.